A classic French brasserie, sadly closed after 26 yrs. Fondly remembered for its oysters, fries, and brunch.

 Important Note

-The restaurant has recently closed.
+The restaurant has closed.

-"States that Rue57, a previously recommended French Brasserie, is now closed."
+Positive"States that Rue57, a previously recommended French Brasserie, is now closed."

 Neutral"Recommends Rue57, a French Brasserie at 57th St and Sixth Ave, for its great menu and location, noting it would fit the price range.
 However, a subsequent comment indicates it is closed."